Singapore TV has gone fully digital, and all free-to-air transmissions are now broadcast in DVB-T2 Television standard.

 If your TV is digital-ready (DVB-T2 Integrated Digital TV or IDTV), it has a built-in DVB-T2 digital tuner, which means you will only need to purchase an indoor UHF antenna and connect it to your TV.
-To find out how to connect your digital-ready TV, please watch this tutorial video.
+To find out how to connect your digital-ready TV, please watch this below

 My TV is not connected to a Pay TV service and it is not digital-ready.
 What do I need to do?

 You need to purchase an indoor UHF antenna and a DVB-T2 digital set-top-box, and connect them to your TV to watch Digital TV.
-To find out how to connect your non-digital-ready TV, please watch this tutorial video.
+To find out how to connect your non-digital-ready TV, please watch this below

 Where can I buy the equipment?